-Consulting for information systems, eCommerce and data migration.
-Instructor of Information Systems.
+Consulting for data engineering, data capture and data migration.
+Instructor of Data Engineering.

-I am currently an instructor at Clarkson University where I teach software development.
+I am currently an instructor at Clarkson University where I teach in the Data Analytics graduate program.
 In addition to my teaching and research I develop turnkey software solutions for a number of companies.
-Projects range from ecommerce suites to small middleware applications.
+Projects range from image processing / machine learning APIs to ecommerce suites to small middleware applications.
 Originally I'm from Connecticut and have attended Clarkson University in New York for my undergraduate and graduate degrees.
 I hold a masters in information technology and a bachelors degree in supply chain management and information systems.

 In 2008 I began building inventory management and showcasing web